wavefrontHQ/docs/pages/doc/ingestion_policies.md

 {% include note.html content="If you didn't choose to set a PPS limit, this step is skipped."%}

-If you set a PPS limit for the ingestion policy, Tanzu Observability creates an ingestion policy alert that queries the percentage of the PPS limit used by the accounts assigned to the policy.
+If you set a PPS limit for the ingestion policy, Tanzu Observability creates an ingestion policy alert that queries the PPS usage by the policy as a percentage of the PPS limit.

 1. In the **Conditions** panel, configure the [thresholds and severities](alerts_manage.html#step-2-specify-thresholds-and-severities).
    1. Select the comparison operator for the alert condition.
 In most cases, you alert when the usage is **greater than** a specified threshold percentage of the PPS limit.